JakeJohnson21/fetch-frontend-form/README.md

 Source materials are credited in the footer.

-# Running Frontend Take-Home Exercise locally
+## Running Frontend Take-Home Exercise locally

-## npm install
+### npm install

-Use to install all dependencies needed to run this application locally.
+Install all dependencies needed to run this application locally.

-## npm run start
+### npm run start

 Start the application locally.

+### npm run build

+Creates the production build of the project.

-# npm run deploy
+### npm run deploy

-Runs the production build of the project and once complete, deploys it to github pages.
+Creates the production build of the project and once complete, deploys it to github pages.